GCJMackenzie/Varia/README.md

 To install Varia you can download a pre-compiled virtual machine (VM) or install it from scratch (you also need to then download the databases). <b>We would encourage user with limited experience in Linux to use the VM!</b>

+Varia was developed for Linux.
+Some parts may compile easily on a Mac (like the Varia_GEM module), we support the use of Varia for Windows and Apple Macintosh reader to the Virtual box/Virtual machine solution.

 ## Testing

 After the installation, to test the installation, go to the directory:<BR>